Newell Brands: Other mergers

 In 2000, Newell Rubbermaid acquired Gillette's stationery products business, including the Paper Mate, Parker, Waterman and Liquid Paper brands.

 In 2002, they acquired American Tool Companies, adding the Irwin, Vise-Grip, and Marathon brands to their portfolio.

 In 2003, Newell Rubbermaid acquired American Saw and Manufacturing Company, a manufacturer of linear-edge power tool accessories, hand tools, and band saw blades marketed under the Lenox brand.

 In 2005, the company acquired DYMO, designing, manufacturing, and marketing on-demand labeling solutions.
 The company expanded its presence in this market with the 2006 purchases of CardScan business card scanners and Mimio interactive whiteboard products along with the 2007 acquisition of postage company Endicia and its Picture-it-Postage brand.
 In 2005, Mark Ketchum was named president and CEO.
 The company added the slogan of "Brands That Matter" to their logo to emphasize the change.

-In February 2008, Newell Rubbermaid acquired Aprica Kassai, a Japanese maker of strollers, car seats, and other children's products and Technical Concepts, in the away-from-home restroom market.
+In February 2008, Newell Rubbermaid acquired Aprica Kassai, a Japanese maker of strollers, car seats, and other children's products.
 The company created a global headquarters in the Atlanta metropolitan area to consolidate numerous brands and functions under one roof.
 In July 2011, Michael B. Polk joined the company as president and CEO.

 On July 21, 2014, Newell Rubbermaid announced a $308 million acquisition of Ignite Holdings, a Chicago-based maker of reusable water bottles and thermal mugs.
 Ignite sold its products under two brand names: Avex and Contigo, also acquiring Ignite's proprietary closing mechanism, Autoseal.

 On October 5, 2015, Newell Rubbermaid announced that it would acquire Elmer's Products, the makers of Elmer's glue, Krazy Glue, and X-Acto, among other brands, for $600 million.
 The company also announced plans to divest its window covering brands Levolor and Kirsch.

 On December 14, 2015, Newell Rubbermaid announced that it would acquire Jarden for over $15 billion of cash and stock.
 The combined company would be known as Newell Brands, and 55% would be owned by Newell's shareholders.
 The combined company would have estimated annual sales of $16 billion.